 Results

-The blood donating cherubism patients were two sisters 15 and 19 years old ( i.e. P#1 and P#2 respectively).
-Both were diagnosed for cherubism and both exhibited classical symptoms like, lesions in both jaws, mandibular dentition loss and hyperplastic appearance of the molars and mandibular rami and body.
-P#1 have exhibited lesions in both jaws, causing a hyperplastic appearance of the molars and mandibular rami and body.
-While P#2 when starting the treatment in the clinic had already lost most of her mandibular dentition, presenting with only 12 remaining teeth intraorally.
-A detailed clinical, radiological and histological information of these specific patients have been described in a previous publication (Bar Droma et al., 2020).
-The father (i.e. asymptomatic) is 50 years old genetically diagnosed as a cherubism patient but did not have any clinical symptoms now or in the past.
+The cherubism patients who donated their blood were two sisters aged 15 (P#1) and 19 (P#2).
+Both were diagnosed with cherubism and both exhibited classical symptoms including lesions in both jaws, mandibular dentition loss and hyperplastic appearance of the molars and mandibular rami and body.
+P#1 has lesions in both jaws, causing a hyperplastic appearance of the molars and mandibular rami and body.
+When P#2 began treatment at the clinic, she had already lost most of her mandibular dentition, presenting with only 12 remaining teeth intraorally.
+The detailed clinical, radiological and histological information of these specific patients has been described in a previous publication (Bar Droma et al., 2020).
+The father, who is asymptomatic, is 50 years old and while genetically diagnosed as a cherubism patient, he has no clinical symptoms now nor had in the past.

-In humans, physiological conditions characterized by enhanced resorption in vivo are reflected by enhanced fusion and resorption by osteoclasts derived from blood monocytes (Møller et al., 2020a, 2020b).
-The differentiation potential and characteristics of PBMCs from human cherubism patients has not been studied before.
-For this purpose, we examined osteoclast differentiation of PBMCs from the two cherubism patients, the asymptomatic carrier and three healthy controls.
-PBMCs from the donors blood samples were cultured for two days in the presence of M-CSF to enrich for monocytes and then transferred to culture plates and cultured for additional 12 days in the presence of M-CSF and RANKL to induce osteoclast differentiation.
-Osteoclasts were defined as TRAP positive cells containing more than two nuclei.
+In humans, the physiological conditions characterized by enhanced resorption in vivo are reflected by enhanced fusion and resorption of OCs derived from blood monocytes (Møller et al., 2020a, 2020b).
+The differentiation potential and characteristics of PBMCs from human cherubism patients have not been studied before.
+For this purpose, we examined OC differentiation of PBMCs from the two cherubism patients, the asymptomatic carrier and three healthy controls.
+PBMCs from the donors’ blood samples were cultured for two days in the presence of M-CSF to enrich for monocytes and then transferred to culture plates and cultured for additional 12 days in the presence of M-CSF and RANKL to induce OC differentiation.
+Osteoclasts were defined as TRAP-positive cells containing more than two nuclei.
 The number of OCs, the area of OCs and the total number of nuclei were manually quantified.
 A total of 240 frames were analyzed for 3245 osteoclasts and 48,347 nuclei.
-Osteoclast parameters of the two cherubism patients and the asymptomatic carriers had similar OCs number, area and nuclei (Figure 1A-C).
-When compared to controls the patients and asymptomatic carriers had significantly 3 fold osteoclasts (Figure 1A) that had two fold total nuclei (Figure 1B) and were 4 fold area (Figure 1C).
-The cherubism patients and the asymptomatic carrier had giant osteoclasts that contained hundreds of nuclei, that were in an order of magnitude bigger than the biggest osteoclasts observed in the healthy controls (Figure 1D-G).
+The OC parameters of number, area and nuclei for the two cherubism patients and the asymptomatic carrier were similar (Figure 1A-C).
+However, these parameters were significantly different when the patients and the asymptomatic carrier were compared to the controls, with three-fold more OCs (Figure 1A), which contained two-fold more total nuclei (Figure 1B) and whose area was four-fold greater (Figure 1C).
+The cherubism patients and the asymptomatic carrier had giant OCs that contained hundreds of nuclei that were in an order of magnitude larger than the largest OCs observed in the healthy controls (Figure 1D-G).

-We next asked if osteoclasts derived from PBMCs of cherubism patients and the asymptomatic carrier are more aggressive.
-For this purpose we compared osteoclast resorption in vitro.
-Blood samples were cultured for two days in the presence of M-CSF to enrich for monocytes and then an equal number of PBMCs were seeded on bone slice, supplemented with M-CSF and RANKL.
-After 12 days eroded surface (ES) that was formed by OCs was visualized by toluidine staining and manually measured.
-As for the differentiation experiment the resorption area of the symptomatic and asymptomatic carriers was similar (Figure 2A and B).
-The resorption area of all carriers was in average 5.5 folds higher then healthy control (Figure 2A and B).
+We investigated next whether osteoclasts derived from PBMCs of cherubism patients and the asymptomatic carrier are more aggressive.
+For this purpose, we compared OC resorption in vitro.
+Blood samples were cultured for two days in the presence of M-CSF to enrich for monocytes and then an equal number of PBMCs were seeded on bone slices, supplemented with M-CSF and RANKL.
+After 12 days, the eroded surface (ES) that was formed by OCs was visualized by toluidine staining and manually measured.
+As in the differentiation experiment, the resorption area of the symptomatic and asymptomatic carriers was similar (Figure 2A and B).
+The resorption area of all carriers was on average 5.5-fold higher than that of healthy controls (Figure 2A and B).